You want smart political talk without the meltdowns?

 Yeah, but we do know that Comrade de Blasio, he's all about it.

-We know the LA mayor's all about it.
+We know the L.A.
+Mayor's all about it.

 We know San Francisco politicians are all about it.

-We know Deadfish Emmanuel's all about it.
+We know Deadfish Emmanuel is all about it.

-Anyway, this uh guy that was testifying, this Bristol County, Massachusetts sheriff, he said took aim at a Massachusetts legislator who passed along rumors of a planned ice raid in Brockton, Massachusetts, and a uh representative Michelle Dubois of Brockton warned her constituents on a fake Facebook post if you are undocumented, don't go out on the street.
+Anyway, this guy that was testifying, this Bristol County, Massachusetts sheriff, he said, took aim at a Massachusetts legislator who passed along rumors of a planned ICE raid in Brockton, Massachusetts.

-Now the sheriff called those actions outrageous.
+Now, the sheriff called those actions outrageous.

-This is the most outrageous example of what is going on across the United States that is undermining my job and every other law enforcement officer in the U.S. Well, they're aiding and abetting criminal actions.
+This is the most outrageous example of what is going on across the United States that is undermining my job and every other law enforcement officer in the U.S.

-I mean, remember they wanted to go after him.
+I mean, remember, they wanted to go after him.

 They wanted to go after Jan Brewer legally.

-Is that how that's gonna work now?
+Is that how that's going to work now?

-We have a Democratic prosecutor has indicted this uh guy that we've had on the program, David DeLyden, he's been on the program many times.
+We have a Democratic prosecutor has indicted this guy that we've had on the program, David DeLeiden.

 You want a lesson in the kind of political hardball the Democrats, they're willing to play to protect their vested interests.

-You need no look look no further than the latest development in Planned Parenthood's baby body parts for sale.
+You need no look no further than the latest development in Planned Parenthood's baby body parts for sale.

 Remember that whole scandal?

-Anyway, the AP's reporting, California prosecutors yesterday charged two anti-abortion activists who made undercover videos of themselves trying to buy fetal tissue from Planned Parenthood with 15 felonies.
+California prosecutors yesterday charged two anti-abortion activists who made undercover videos of themselves trying to buy fetal tissue from Planned Parenthood with 15 felonies.

 Saying they invaded the privacy of medical providers by filming without consent.